Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Two potential targets of LSD are supermassive black holes (SMBHs) and compact dark-matter halos.
 Both ET and CE have the potential to probe SMBHs via LSD, with $\Omega_{\rm SMBHs}/\Omega_{\rm DM}\sim 1.5\cdot 10^{-5}$ estimated from the quasar luminosity function~\cite{Hopkins:2006fq,Soltan:1982vf}.
 Other systems, such as lensed gamma-ray bursts, suggest the existence of compact lenses whose mass and abundance could be further probed by LSD~\cite{Paynter:2021wmb,Yang:2021wwd,Kalantari:2021sqy}.
 Beyond detection, the temporal distribution of the LSD (Eq.~\ref{eq:lsd_snr_dt}) can be used to constrain the mass function of compact structures.

-\section{Discussion}
+\paragraph*{\bf Discussion.}

-Lens stochastic diffraction (LSD) is a new signature of compact lenses in GW data, sensitive to objects with $M\gg (Gf)^{-1}$.
-After a GW event, it manifests itself as multiple secondary signals, each a phase-shifted faint copy of the main event (Figs.~\ref{fig:image_realizations},\ref{fig:lsd_pedagogical}).
-The delays follow a Poisson distribution, depending on the object's mass and abundance.
-Secondary signals can only be individually identified if a lens is closely aligned with the source.
-However, considering these signals collectively enables LSD to effectively probe compact objects.
+Lens stochastic diffraction (LSD) is a new signature in GW data sensitive to compact objects with $M_l\gg (Gf)^{-1}$.
+It consists of secondary signals after a GW event, each a low-amplitude, phase-shifted copy of the primary signal (Figs.~\ref{fig:image_realizations}~\&~\ref{fig:lsd_pedagogical}).
+The time distribution follows Poisson statistics, depending on the abundance of lenses and their mass.
+Secondary signals can be identified individually only if a lens is closely aligned with the source.
+Instead, LSD considers them collectively, thus including information from lenses at large angular separations, too weak for individual identification.
+LSD, with deterministic waveform but stochastic time distribution, is distinct from both individual events and GW backgrounds.

-LSD can detect compact lenses more efficiently than single lens analysis of GWs and electromagnetic transients for $M_L\gtrsim 10^2-10^3M_\odot$ (Fig.~\ref{fig:forecast}).
-While the CMB is a more powerful test of primordial black holes, LSD is sensitive compact dark-matter halos and objects formed after recombination.
+LSD can detect compact lenses more efficiently than single-lens analysis for $M_l\gtrsim 10^2-10^3M_\odot$ (Fig.~\ref{fig:forecast}).
+Although the CMB is a more powerful test of primordial black holes, LSD probes compact dark-matter halos and objects formed after recombination.
 It complements existing methods~\cite{Croon:2020wpr,Croon:2024rmw,Graham:2024hah} and can target specific theories, such as compact axion structures~\cite{Arvanitaki:2019rax}.
-Beyond ground GW interferometers, space detectors like LISA~\cite{LISA:2017pwj,LISACosmologyWorkingGroup:2022jok} can leverage the high SNR and redshift of massive black hole mergers.
+Next-generation ground-based GW interferometers can improve current lensing limits by 5 orders of magnitude, potentially reaching the expected abundance of SMBHs.
+Strong limits can be expected for space-borne detectors~\cite{LISA:2017pwj,LISACosmologyWorkingGroup:2022jok} due to the high SNR and redshift of massive black hole mergers.